About

 2000s–2010sNew Generations

-At an Extraordinary General Meeting, members approve the formal transition from the Guernsey Eisteddfod Society to Eisteddfod Guernsey LBG, a limited-by-guarantee charity.
+Members approve the transition from the Guernsey Eisteddfod Society to Eisteddfod Guernsey LBG, a limited-by-guarantee charity.
+A refreshed brand, new website, and modernised approach follow.

 2025–2026Digital Progress

-Online entry forms are introduced — first as a pilot for selected sections in 2025, then rolled out across all sections in 2026 — making it easier than ever for entrants to take part.
+Online entry forms are introduced — piloted for selected sections in 2025 and rolled out across all sections in 2026.

 TodayA Living Legacy